-AUBREY POOLE, Editor with Hachette’s JIMMY Patterson Books imprint
+AUBREY POOLE, Independent Editor, formerly with Hachette’s JIMMY Patterson Books imprint

-AUBREY POOLE, editor at Hachette’s JIMMY Patterson Books imprint, is acquiring children’s and young adult projects.
-She is the editor for James Patterson’s bestselling Max Einstein, Pottymouth & Stoopid, and Crazy House series, as well as IndieNext pick and Seventeen Best YA Book of 2018 Gunslinger Girl by Lyndsay Ely and forthcoming Once & Future by Amy Rose Capetta and Cori McCarthy.
+AUBREY POOLE, independent editor, previously at Hachette’s JIMMY Patterson Books imprint, is interested in working on children’s and young adult projects.
+She was the editor for James Patterson’s bestselling Max Einstein, Pottymouth & Stoopid, and Crazy House series, as well as IndieNext pick and Seventeen Best YA Book of 2018 Gunslinger Girl by Lyndsay Ely and forthcoming Once & Future by Amy Rose Capetta and Cori McCarthy.
 Prior to joining JIMMY, she worked with a number of award-winning and top-selling authors at Sourcebooks, Inc. such as Texas Bluebonnet nominee Nancy J. Cavanaugh; Emma Shevah, author of Dream On, Amber which received four starred reviews and is a Booklist Top 10, a Kirkus Reviews Best Book and an NYPL Top 100 of 2015; USA Today bestseller and RITA winner Juliana Stone; and award-winner Jen Calonita.
-She’s looking to acquire commercial picture book, middle grade, and YA projects.
+Although no longer at JIMMY, attendees will be eligible to submit their manuscripts after the conference to an editor at JIMMY, which is looking to acquire commercial picture book, middle grade, and YA projects.
 Books with authentic, diverse voices, strong commercial hooks and taut pacing.
 Books that fulfill the JIMMY imprint’s mission statement: We want every kid who reads a JIMMY title to say: “Please give me another book!”

 NOVEL WRITER’S INTENSIVE: